Long Short Hedging Strategy

 We generally hedge our long portfolio by adding an offsetting short of the S&P 500 Index that varies in size depending on market conditions.
 When our Market Risk Indicator signals a warning we use more aggressive instruments to hedge.
 These instruments can include; put options that mirror our portfolio, dynamic volatility instruments like XVZ, mid-term volatility ETFs like VXZ or VIXM, or actively managed short funds like HDGE.
 We do not use juiced ETFs (double or triple inverse instruments) because they are designed for very short term trading and we often hedge our portfolio for weeks or months when market conditions are uncertain or dangerous.
-We like the dynamic volatility ETN XVZ because it uses a combination of short and long term volatility during periods of rapid price movements.
+We like the theory behind the dynamic volatility ETN XVZ because it uses a combination of short and long term volatility during periods of rapid price movements.
 As a result, it has substantial gains during a serious decline.
 However, XVZ is thinly traded so it introduces several problems in “real life” portfolio management such as lack of bids (you may not be able to get out when you want), wide spreads, etc. Bottom line, make sure you’re comfortable with the risk of a low volume instrument before using it.
 Here are more details about XVZ and how to use volatility to hedge your portfolio.

 The Long / Short hedge strategy has performed significantly better than the S&P 500 without unrecoverable losses.
 However, it is more volatile than our Long / Cash Hedging Strategy.
 It is designed to limit catastrophic declines in a portfolio, but also participate in stock market rallies.
 The chart below compares the performance of the S&P 500 Index to our Long / Short hedging strategy.
 The black line represents the value of $10,000 invested in the S&P 500 Index.
 The green line represents the value of the same amount invested in our Long / Short hedge.